abzdoltz/abzdoltz/README.md

 - 👋 Hi, I’m @abzdoltz
 - 👀 I’m working in this time in linux/bsd system administration
-- 🌱 I’m currently learning <php>, sad but true...
+- 🌱 I’m currently learning php, sad but true...
 - 📫 How to reach me last.of.the.free.name@gmail.com email, or +380931620595 telegram

 <!---